-On May 13, 2015, we issued 20,000 shares of our Common Stock upon the exercise of warrants previously issued to an outside service provider.
-We received proceeds of \$7,600 in connection with this exercise.
-Proceeds from this transaction were used in working capital.
+On August 7, 2015, we issued 80,635 shares of Common Stock, pursuant to the warrant cashless exercise provision, upon the exercise of warrants previously issued to an outside service provider.
+On July 29, 2015, we issued 151,562 shares of Common Stock, pursuant to the warrant cashless exercise provision, upon the exercise of warrants previously issued to an outside party.
 The shares of Common Stock were issued in reliance on the exemption from registration provided by Section 4(a)(2) of the Securities Act of 1933, as amended.